74th Infantry Regiment (United States): World War I regiment

 Constituted 9 July 1918 in the Regular Army as the 74th Infantry and assigned to the 12th Division.
 Organized July 1918 at Camp Devens, Massachusetts.
 Relieved from the 12th Division and demobilized 31 January 1919 at Camp Devens.
 Reconstituted 18 July 1941 in the Regular Army.
 Disbanded 4 August 1952.

 World War II regiment

 Constituted 11 November 1944 in the Regular Army as the 474th Infantry.
 Activated 6 January 1945 in France with American personnel from the joint Canadian-American 1st Special Service Force.
 (99th Infantry Battalion replaced 3rd Battalion on 25 January 1945.)
 Inactivated, less 99th Infantry Battalion, on 26 October 1945 at Camp Shanks, New York.
 99th Infantry Battalion inactivated on 2 November 1945 at Camp Miles Standish, Massachusetts.

-Redesignated 74th Infantry on 21 June 1954 and activated on 8 October 1954 at Fort Devens, Massachusetts.
+Redesignated 74th Infantry Regimental Combat Team on 21 June 1954 and activated on 8 October 1954 at Fort Devens, Massachusetts.
 Inactivated, less the 99th Infantry Battalion, on 16 September 1956 at Fort Devens; concurrently the 99th Infantry Battalion was relieved as an organic element of the 74th Infantry.

 This unit earned a campaign streamer for Central Europe.